 Industry should use open science to collaborate on problems they cannot solve on their own.

-In some cases academics can do more and faster research because they do not have stringent quality controls, and industry can help academics be more accurate and avoid errors.
+Academics are incentivized to innovate and there is less emphasis on reproducibility as industry would define it.
+Working together with industry strikes a good balance.

-Open science is particularly useful for rare diseases no one is investigating; industry can help guide academia on how to design clinical trials.
+Open science is particularly useful for rare diseases no one is investigating; it’s important for industry to get involved because of their expertise in drug development.

-Results have to be reproducible or they are useless in an open science scenario.